-- 1) SVR 01 SVR 08 show the distribution by accounting method of exposures to sovereign entities (in respect to the total exposure. - 2) SVR 09 SVR 12 analyse the stages of all sovereign exposures as a percentage of the total. - 3) SVR 13 SVR 18 provide a breakdown of the maturity profile of sovereign exposures. - 4) SVR 19 SVR 26 provide a sectorial breakdown of the sovereign exposures. - 5) In addition, indicator SVR 27 describes the off-balance sheet weight for sovereign exposures, and SVR 28 gives a broad measure of the cost of holding these exposures. - 6) Lastly, SVR 29 SVR 32 provide a risk measure of the sovereign exposures.
+- 1) SVR 01 SVR 08 show the share of exposures to sovereign entities (i.e. Debt Securities and Loans and Advances to General Government) in respect to the total exposure to all counterparties.
+Each indicator represents a section of the book. - 2) SVR 09 SVR 12 analyse the stages of all sovereign exposures as a percentage of the total. - 3) SVR 13 SVR 18 provide a breakdown of the maturity profile of sovereign exposures.

+- 4) SVR 19 SVR 26 provide a sectorial breakdown of the sovereign exposures. - 5) In addition, indicator SVR 27 describes the off-balance sheet weight for sovereign exposures, and SVR 28 gives a broad measure of the cost of holding these exposures. - 6) Lastly, SVR 29 SVR 32 provide a risk measure of the sovereign exposures.
 In particular, they give a measure of the sovereign exposures in relation to total assets and total capital, as well as the share of per country sovereign exposures in relation to total sovereign exposures.